 It’s been 7 months now since VMinstall has been running on CloudWays with a DigitalOcean VPS.

 And at this time (knock on wood), I’m comfortable saying my WordPress is optimized.

-But a lot has happen since the VPS case study I posted in November and I want my readers to know about my experiences (good or bad).
+But a lot has happened since the VPS case study I posted in November, and I want my readers to know about my experiences (good or bad).

 You see, it just wasn’t the dream I thought it was going to be after moving VMinstall off shared hosting to a VPS,

-I admit, I was very frustrated with my previous hosting provider – but after a couple of frustrating moments with my new VPS, I was ready for GoDaddy hosting. 🙂
+I admit I was very frustrated with my previous hosting provider – but after a couple of frustrating moments with my new VPS, I was ready for Namecheap hosting. 🙂

 WordPress Speed Optimization: DigitalOcean VPS

 WARNING: What I’m about to share isn’t for everyone so please consult your webmaster for assistance!

 There’s a lot that goes on behind the scene to manage a VPS, which by the way, you don’t deal with on shared hosting.